giga-sec/gigaSec-Tech-Notes/3. Notes/OS Command Injection.md

 Worst thing an attacker could do is spawn [[reverse shell]] to become the user that the web server is running as.

+Active Command Injection
+When system command made to server doesn't return the response to the user in HTML document.
+Active Command Injeciton will return response to user.

+Can be made visible through several HTML elements.